Carpet Cleaning Warrington | Carpet Cleaners in Warrington

 Black or darkened area can be removed.

 Yellow or orange indicates bleaching.
-This can be cleaned and sanitised.
+This can be eliminated and sanitised.
 Some fibres can be re-dyed but not all.

 In areas where more than one area is subjected to contamination.